sammanomar/project11/README.md

 The website will deploy and the pages refreshes to provide the live link to the project.
 The live link can be found here - https://sammanomar.github.io/project11/

-# 23. Content
+## Content

 All text content on this site has been produced by the author of the project and is not fictional.
 It represents my real life career history and up to date portfolio.
 The design of the project is inspired by Code Institutes ”Love Running” and coffeeshop in Dublin projects.
-Code has been borrowed from the two projects.

-# 24. Media
+## Media

 All videos are licensed under a broad commercial license that allows them to be used in this project (Named ”P1”).
 The license allows usage for public purposes.